 *FAIRTIQ does not take into account some special offers (e.g. supersaver tickets, local tariffs)

 *In some regions in Germany, FAIRTIQ applies the beeline tariff, which differs from the usual ticket price.
+For example, in Karlsruhe, the best price only applies within the provided beeline tariff (it does not consider other existing pricing structures).

 *In some regions in Germany, FAIRTIQ is able to sell the best price on a weekly basis.